zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 With this new superpower, you can turn any PyTorch code into ZenML steps and pipelines.
 The same also applies to other frameworks like Tensorflow, Scikit-learn, etc.

 Where to go next?
-If you're starting out with ZenML we recommend checking our of [quickstart](https://github.com/zenml-io/zenml/tree/main/examples/quickstart) to learn more.
+If you're starting with ZenML we recommend checking out the [quickstart](https://github.com/zenml-io/zenml/tree/main/examples/quickstart) to learn more.

 Got questions?
-[Join our Slack channel](https://zenml.io/slack-invite) get a quick response from us!
+[Join our Slack channel](https://zenml.io/slack-invite) and get a quick response from us!